 - is made by an affected person.

 Council may undertake a supply of goods/services business activity in competition, or potential competition, with the private sector.
 Council uses the competitive neutrality principle to apply the code of competitive conduct to business activities.
 Council does this by:

 - removing any competitive advantage or competitive disadvantage, wherever possible and appropriate; and

 - promoting efficient use of resources to ensure markets are not unnecessarily distorted.

 How to lodge a complaint

-If you require translation assistance, contact the Translating and Interpreting Service (TIS) National.
+For help translating, contact the Translating and Interpreting Service (TIS) National.

 How long will it take?

-- The Preliminary Review Officer must, within 10 business days of receiving the written complaint, acknowledge its receipt in writing and request any further information required to properly consider the complainant’s concerns.
+- The Preliminary Review Officer must, within 7 business days of receiving the written complaint, acknowledge its receipt in writing and request any further information required to properly consider the complainant’s concerns.

 Further complaints process